llambiel/letsecureme/content/2016-03-15-lets-encrypt-and-nginx-state-of-the-art-of-a-secure-web-deployment.md

 With this directive, you tell Nginx to listen over SSL and also support the connection over the new [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) standard, if the client browser support / request it.
 Please note that HTTP/2 is SSL/TLS only!

+    ssl_protocols TLSv1.2;

+Disable old and weak SSLv2/SSLv3 & early TLS protocols, and allow only the TLSv1.2.
+Such configuration will prevent older clients to connect to your website (ex.
+IE10 and older, Android 4.3 and older, Java6 & 7).
+So depending on your website target audience, you may choose to keep older TLS protocols using the configuration below.

     ssl_protocols TLSv1 TLSv1.1 TLSv1.2;

-Disable old and weak SSLv2/SSLv3 protocols and allow only the TLS ones.
+You may take into account that the old and weak TLSv1.0 will be end of life on 30 June 2018 for [PCI](http://blog.pcisecuritystandards.org/migrating-from-ssl-and-early-tls).
+You can found the browser support list [here](https://en.wikipedia.org/wiki/Template:TLS/SSL_support_history_of_web_browsers)

     ssl_ciphers EECDH+AES128:RSA+AES128:EECDH+AES256:RSA+AES256:EECDH+3DES:RSA+3DES:!MD5;
     ssl_prefer_server_ciphers On;